hanainajmal/hanainajmal/README.md

-- 👋 Hi, I’m Hanain Ajmal, I am a junior Data Scientist adept at collecting, analyzing, and interpreting large datasets, developing new forecasting models, and performing data management tasks.
+- 👋 Hi, I’m Hanain Ajmal, I am a junior Data Analyst adept at collecting, analyzing, and interpreting large datasets, developing new forecasting models, and performing data management tasks.
 Possessing extensive analytical skills, strong attention to detail, and a significant ability to work in team environment.
 - I have knowlodge of ✨Java, ✨Python and ✨Sql programming Languages.
 - 👀 I’m interested in Machine Learning, Quantum Computing, SCADA Cyber Security and Digital Marketing.
 - 💞️ I’m looking to collaborate on ML and Data Science Projects